eclipse-iottestware/iottestware.mqtt/README.md

 ## Getting Started

-Refer to the [general installation script](https://github.com/eclipse/iottestware/blob/master/INSTALL.md) in the main repository.
+If it is your first time or you would like to get some help, please read the **[Quickstart Guide](https://iottestware.readthedocs.io/en/latest/quickstart_guide.html)** to get everything set up and to have an easy start with the IoT-Testware.

 ## Versioning

 We use [Github](https://github.com/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/eclipse/iottestware.mqtt/tags).

 ## Authors